google/WebFundamentals/src/_langs/en/updates/2015-09-03-updates-to-cache-api.markdown

 permalink: /updates/2015/09/updates-to-cache-api.html
 ---

-I’vee been asked to write this post on a fairly minor update to the service worker cache API.
+I’ve been asked to write this post on a fairly minor update to the service worker cache API.
 I didn’t think it warranted its own article, but after a long debate that eventually came down to a game of rock-paper-scissors, I lost, so here it is.

 Are you ready to hear about the updates to Chrome’s implementation of the service worker cache API?